bwogit/CI_PP1_OCMII/README.md

 </details>

 ### Accessibility
 - The WAVE WebAIM web accessibility evaluation tool was used to ensure the website met high accessibility standards.
-All pages pass with only 1 contrast error.
+All pages pass with no errors.
-- EXCEPTION! the error cannot be fixed and is not really relevant.
-It concerns the toggle_checkbox for the hamburger menu which remains hidden and is not desigen to be seen by the user.
-- EXEPTION2: Wave reports an accesssibitlity error due to the presence of video file

 <details><summary>wave</summary>
 <img src="assets/docs/validation/validation_result.jpg">
 </details>